MicrosoftDocs/connected-spaces/articles/known-issues.md

 ## The Connected Spaces app is running in the wrong geographic region

-When using Connected Spaces, make sure you're using the web app in the geographic region that your company's AAD tenant and user accounts are in:
+When using Connected Spaces, make sure you're using the web app in the geographic region that your company's AAD tenant and user accounts are in.

 | Your AAD account region | Connected Spaces web app URL |
 | --- | --- |